warlordwinter/startup/README.md

 **WebSocket** The web socket will be used for real-time communication with the AI assistant.

 **React** React will help build the PDF viewer, the user dashboard, and the AI chatbox.

+## HTML Deliverable

+-**HTML Pages**: There are three main HTML pages.
+One for the Login and Landing page.
+One page to sign up and register.
+The last page is dedicated to the PDF station, chatbot, and user interface.
+-**Links**: On the top of each page there are multiple links to help the user navigate to the next page.
+Furthermore, on the Login page if the user hits the login button they are navigated to the upload_station portal.
+-**Text**: Much of the AI Chat box is represented by a textual description.
+-**3rd party**: The ChatBox will call an API in the chatbox area.
+Plus, the User's interface of PDF's will store all of the PDF's through a 3rd party system.
+-**Images**: On the Login page there is a basic login picture.
+-**Login**: There are login and submit buttons for the user to sign up or login.
+-**Database**: The users PDF's are pulled from the database.
+-**Websocket**: The AI chatbox will need to be connected to the Web so that it can respond in real time.